The best classic Zucchini Bread Recipe! A great way to use up that surplus of zucchini, this quick bread recipe is easy and perfectly spiced.

 How to Make Zucchini Bread

 - You only need one more bowl for this recipe.
 In a large bowl, whisk together the remaining sugar, butter that has been melted and cooled, 2 eggs, plain Greek yogurt and fresh lemon juice.
-Add the flour, baking soda, baking powder, cinnamon, allspice and salt and stir these all together until it is about 75% mixed.
+Add the flour, baking soda, baking powder, cinnamon, allspice and salt to the wet ingredients, and stir these all together until it is about 75% mixed.
 Add in your drained zucchini and gently fold it in.
 You want to only stir this together until everything is moistened – do not overmix.

 - Pour the batter into a 9×5-inch loaf pan that has been greased or lined with parchment paper.